 The importance of historical understanding applies to business and accounting as much as to any other field.
 The current activities of regulatory institutions, companies and other business organisations are very much grounded in the past.
 They have been influenced by the societies with which they interact and the settings in which they operate.
 History can inform our appreciation of contemporary business behaviour and accounting practice through its "power of unifying the past, present and future"*.
 The activities of companies and the way in which they communicate with the world, through accounting information, is both valued and, at times, the subject of criticism.
 Scholarly activity analysing and critiquing the historical activity of institutions and commercial organisations, helps us to provide a framework for evaluating their impact upon contemporary society.

-The Centre for Accounting and Business History promotes such scholarly activity in all areas of accounting and business history.
-Established as a forum for the cluster of academic scholars currently undertaking research in the broad areas of accounting and business history at QMUL, the Centre sets out to:
+The Accounting & Business History Group promotes such scholarly activity in all areas of accounting and business history.
+Established as a forum for the cluster of academic scholars currently undertaking research in the broad areas of accounting and business history at QMUL, the group sets out to:

 - Encourage scholarly work and exchange of ideas among members